-I am a mother to three beautiful children: Brandon (25), Brittany (23), and Brooke (20).
-Brandon and Brittany are my first two children who have struggled with school since preschool.
+I am a mother to three beautiful children: Brandon (27), Brittany (25), and Brooke (22).
+Brandon and Brittany are my first two children who struggled with reading starting in preschool.
 During Kindergarten and first grade in a private school, we could see Brandon struggling with reading, spelling, writing, & math, but the teachers communicated that he was just a little slower, and that he would eventually catch up.
 Knowing something was not quite right, we held him back in first grade.
 We also decided to home-school.
 Brittany was in kindergarten and also began to struggle with reading.
 We were puzzled at the difficulties they were having, knowing that they were smart, We researched dyslexia and found our answers.
 We learned, since homeschooling my dyslexic children, how this learning challenge hinders the ability to effectively absorb language in the traditional way.
 They cannot learn in the same way the average student learns to read, write, & spell.
 The dyslexic brain is physiologically wired differently, and although every dyslexic child struggles in a different way, universally reading, writing, or spelling are a challenge in some form.
-It hasn't been an easy road and I have struggled many days, but schooling my children has been a privilege to thoroughly understand the gift of dyslexia.
-Fortunately, I feel that homeschooling has equipped me to call myself a teacher.
-Being a teacher of any kind is a high calling and a blessing beyond imagination.
+It hasn't been an easy road and I struggled many days, but schooling my children was a privilege to thoroughly understand the gift of dyslexia.